Foliation, topology and nucleon charge profiles in hypersphere soliton model: Introduction

-In this paper, in order to elucidate the fractional charge distributions in the nucleon charge density profiles in $S^{3}$, in the HSM we will investigate the foliations related with the geometry on the three dimensional hypersphere.
-To do this, we will consider the projection from a northern hemi-hypersphere $S^{3}_{+}$ to a three dimensional equatorial volume $E^{3}$ which contains the center of $S^{3}$ and is described in terms of $(r, \theta, \phi)$.
 From now on, we will name the mathematical algorithm to fill a compact manifold by using the foliation leaves on the manifold, scanning.
-Exploiting the projection and scanning algorithm, we will then investigate the connections between spherical shell foliation leave on the curved $S^{3}_{+}$ and spherical shell foliation leave on the equatorial volume $E^{3}$.
 Next, we will formulate the charge density profiles of nucleons which are given in terms of the angle $\mu$ in $S^{3}$.
-Making use of the geometrical descriptions on the three dimensional volume of the hypersphere soliton, we will find the nucleon charge distributions and the corresponding volumes which are spherically symmetric.
+Making use of the geometrical descriptions on the three dimensional hypersphere soliton, we will find the nucleon charge distributions and the corresponding volumes which are spherically symmetric.
+We will also discuss two Hopf-linked~\cite{manton2,bott,kauffman,baez} M\"obius strip type circles in the HSM.
+Next we will briefly discuss the boson and fermion via the strip structures.

-In Sec.
-2, we will study the hypersphere geometry, foliations, and projection and scanning algorithm in the HSM.
-In Sec.
-3, we will construct the three dimensional volumes associated with the spherically symmetric nucleon charge density profiles in $S^{3}$.
-Sec.
-4 includes conclusions.
+In Section 2, we will study the hypersphere geometry, foliation and scanning algorithm in the HSM.
+In Section 3, we will construct the three dimensional volumes associated with the spherically symmetric nucleon charge density profiles in $S^{3}$.
+In Section 4, in the HSM we will investigate the Hopf-links of the M\"obius strip type twist circles inside the baryons.
+Section 5 includes conclusions.
+In Appendix A, we will briefly study the formalism for the nucleon charges, mean square charge radii and magnetic moments.